elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_authentication.md

 Currently, users are able to navigate to all the pages within our application.
 We want to ensure that players are logged in before they access our Elm application and start playing games.

-At the bottom of our `PlayerController`, let's add an `authenticate/1` function.
-Open up the `lib/platform/web/controllers/player_controller.ex` file and add the following at the bottom (beneath the `delete/2` function):
+At the bottom of our `PageController`, let's add an `authenticate/2` function.
+Open up the `lib/platform/web/controllers/page_controller.ex` file and add the following at the bottom (beneath the `index/2` function):

 ```elixir
 defp authenticate(conn, _opts) do